nyxlib/nyx-node/README.md

 These nodes can communicate directly over TCP or via an MQTT broker, providing greater flexibility and scalability for distributed systems.

 The `Nyx Node` library is written in C99 and requires no dependencies.
-It compiles within any UNIX or arduino system.
+It compiles within any UNIX or arduino environment.

 # Build instructions